rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

    TLC:S. Primary must subscribe to synchronisation steps in all secondaries.
-5. Primary activates Input at all secondaries about continued coordination (Input: ”Coordination can proceed”)
+5. Primary activates Input at all secondaries about continued coordination (Input: ”Coordination can continue”)
 6. Primary continuously checks that local coordination is still possible through subscription on output ”Coordination is possible” in all secondary TLC:S (see step 1).
 If not all